dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.1.6 =
-* New: Fast count up animation script which animates even rounded shares like 5.4k
+* New: New count up animation script which animates even rounded shares like 5.4k
 * New: New option to force the use of current page url instead permalink of postid
-* New: Show the active
 * Fix: Share button in FB popup not visible, popup window was too small on some screen resolutions
 * Fix: Some changes for better HTML5 compliance
 * Fix: Get FB share count instead total count / selectable